Tasmania Endemic Birds and Mammals Tour

 Day 3.
 Southern Ocean Pelagic.

-This morning we will board a charter vessel (weather permitting), making our way into the vastness of the Southern Ocean in our quest for pelagic birds.
+Early this morning we will board a charter vessel (weather permitting), making our way into the vastness of the Southern Ocean in our quest for pelagic birds.
 High species diversity and the nearness of the continental shelf have earned Tasmania an international reputation as an excellent place to see pelagic species.
 Not long after we depart Pirate’s Bay, we will hopefully encounter Short-tailed Shearwater in considerable number.
 This is one of the finest places on the planet to see a diversity of albatross and Wandering, Royal, Shy, Campbell, Black-browed, and Indian Yellow-nosed Albatross are all possible.
 With land still in sight we will reach the continental shelf and begin to lay a berley trail from the back of the boat.
 Possible petrels include White-chinned, Great-winged, Grey-faced, the striking White-headed, Gould’s, Cook’s and Mottled.
 Shearwater diversity is also good with Hutton’s, Fluttering, Sooty and Short-tailed Shearwater all possible.
 Wilson’s, Grey-backed and White-faced Storm Petrels and Fairy Prion are also regularly seen.
 Mammals we may encounter include Australian Fur-seals, Hump-backed Whale, Common and Bottlenose Dolphin.
-On our return to shore there will also be a chance to visit some nearby geological formations and if time permits explore Tasman National park before heading back to our hotel.
+On our return to shore if time permits, there will be a chance to visit some nearby geological formations in the Tasman National Park before heading back to our hotel.

 If you choose not to partake in the Pelagic cruise, you can have the day to yourself to explore the lovely beaches and forests near by the hotel, please let us know your preference when you book the tour.

 Accommodation: Hotel on Tasman Peninsula (en suite rooms).
 Meals Included: B, L, D.